Azure/azure-openapi-validator/docs/operations-api-tenant-level-only.md

 ## Description

-GET operations API MUST be scoped tenant-wide.
+Get operation for operations API must be scoped tenant-wide.
 Operations should _not_ vary per subscription.

 ## How to fix the violation